 How: The architect translates requirements into a technical blueprint for the system.

-Failed projects: System architects have a special toolset; programmers who generally write reports or follow existing code patterns may be destined for failure when thrust into the role of a system architect.
+Failed projects: System architects have a non-standard toolset; programmers who generally write reports or follow existing code patterns may be destined for failure when thrust into the role of a system architect.

 Programming: Write the software.